-The duties of Chief Social Work Officer as set out in section 12D hereof will be undertaken by the Senior Manager, Justice Services.
+The Chief Social Work Officer will be part of the Health and Social Care Partnership Senior Management Team.
+The duties of Chief Social Work Officer are as set out in section 12D hereof will be undertaken by the Chief Officer so appointed.